lyubo-slavilov/atom-drawdown-preview/README.md

 #### Arrows

-You can have several types of arrows
+We have several types of arrows which we can use

 Arrow  | Source Head | Target Head |     Line type :-----:|:-----------:|:-----------:|:----------------: